facelessuser/coloraide/docs/src/markdown/gamut.md

 ///

-//// note | Adaptive Lightness with Ray Trace Generally, adaptive lightness can be used on any perceptual space against any target gamut, but it should be noted that the ray trace algorithm can have trouble if gamut mapping in certain perceptual spaces or if given high **ɑ** in others.
+//// note | Adaptive Lightness with Ray Trace Generally, adaptive lightness can be used within any perceptual space against any target gamut using the ray trace approach or MINDE chroma reduction approach.
+It should be noted though, that some spaces will not perform as well at high **ɑ** values due to their geometry regardless of whether the ray trace or MINDE chroma reduction approach is used.
-In about 90% of the perceptual spaces, it can be sufficiently reliable.
-For instance, Oklab/OkLCh has no noticeable issues even up to an **ɑ** value of 5.
-Many times we can still take advantage of the speed improvements of ray trace with adaptive lightness, but in some cases, MINDE may be the only option due to its slower, but more direct approach at reducing chroma.
+Through our testing, results are generally comparable when using either approach.

+Out of all the Lab-ish and LCh-ish color spaces, there is one that stresses the ray trace algorithm enough when using hue independent adaptive lightness to cause a noticeable difference between the ray trace and MINDE chroma reduction approach, and that space is Luv/LCH~uv~.

-The ray trace approach was designed to be a faster way to calculate constant lightness chroma reduction, something it excels at.
+The ray trace approach was originally designed to be a faster way to calculate chroma reduction with constant lightness, something it excels at.
 Constant lightness is particularly well suited for this approach as the chroma reduction lines of the perceptual space form gentle curves in the linear light RGB spaces.
-When using adaptive lightness, the lightness is no longer constant and in some perceptual spaces can causes the curves to be more severe or bend in multiple dimensions causing the algorithm to be slightly less accurate or, in some cases, extremely less accurate, especially when using larger **ɑ** values.
+When using adaptive lightness, the lightness is no longer constant and, in some perceptual spaces, can causes the curves to be more severe causing the algorithm to be less accurate in certain regions, especially when using larger **ɑ** values.

-The worst offender out of the perceptual spaces that ColorAide currently offers is Luv/LCh~uv~.
-This particular space bends the blue hues differently than most of the others.
-When using constant lightness, Luv/LCH~uv~ works great, but as soon as adaptive lightness is introduced, even at low levels of **ɑ** = 0.05, the ray trace algorithm will struggle in the dark blue region.
+When using constant lightness and low adaptive **ɑ** values (around 0.05), Luv/LCH~uv~ and ray trace will behave pretty well, but if we push the **a** value higher, the algorithm will struggle in the dark blue region of Luv/LCH~uv~.
+This is because this space will create a bend in the chroma reduction path that is too severe for the ray trace algorithm to select the most optimal color.
+This is simply a limitation when the algorithm is pushed too hard.
+It may be possible to mitigate this issue in the future, but the current design does not account for these more extreme curves.

-Comparing constant lightness and adaptive lightness in Luv/LCH~uv~ with the ray trace method in the dark blue region, we can see that with constant lightness the results are quite accurate.
-When we enable adaptive lightness, it creates an extreme curve in the dark blue region that can cause some of our traces along the chroma reduction curve to find colors that are completely inaccurate.
-Additionally, we can run these same tests using the MINDE approach (with JND set to zero for similar results) and see results in both cases are accurate.
+As an example, we can observe constant lightness and an adaptive lightness level of 0.5 in Luv/LCH~uv~ with the ray trace method in the dark blue region.
+We can see that with constant lightness the results are quite accurate.
+When we enable an adaptive lightness level of 0.5, the chroma reduction path stresses the algorithm too much and yields less accurate results.
+Additionally, we can run these same tests using the MINDE approach (with JND set to zero for similar results) and see improved results in the adaptive lightness case.

 /// tab | Ray Trace
 ```py play